 - 1 cup + 3 tbsp powdered sugar

 - 1/2 to 2 tbsp water or non-dairy creamer

-Place a Ziploc bag inside a tall water glass, open end facing upward and wrapped around the edge of the glass, so there is an open space for easy filling.
-Pour the icing into the Ziploc bag.
+- Place a sealing bag (reusable or disposable) inside a tall water glass, open end facing upward and wrapped around the edge of the glass, so there is an open space for easy filling.
+Pour the icing into the bag.

-Drizzle the icing in a zig-zag pattern around the cake by squeezing the Ziploc bag gently to release the glaze.
+- Drizzle the icing in a zig-zag pattern around the cake by squeezing the bag gently to release the glaze.

 - Allow icing to dry completely before serving—this usually takes about 30-60 minutes.
 Slice and enjoy!